brevzin/cpp_proposals/0848_special_members/conditionally-trivial.md

 > —*end example*]

 Change 10.3.5 [class.copy.assign], paragraph 5:
-> The implicitly-declared move assignment operator <ins>candidate</ins> for a class X will have the form
+> The implicitly-declared <ins>prospective</ins> move assignment operator for a class X will have the form
 >
     :::cpp
     X& X::operator=(X&&);

 Change 10.3.5 [class.copy.assign], paragraph 6:
-> The implicitly-declared copy/move assignment operator <ins>candidate</ins> for class X has the return type `X&`; it returns the object for which the assignment operator is invoked, that is, the object assigned to.
-An implicitly-declared copy/move assignment operator <ins>candidate</ins> is an inline public member of its class.
+> The implicitly-declared <ins>prospective</ins> copy/move assignment operator for class X has the return type `X&`; it returns the object for which the assignment operator is invoked, that is, the object assigned to.
+An implicitly-declared <ins>prospective</ins> copy/move assignment operator is an inline public member of its class.

 Change 10.3.5 [class.copy.assign], paragraph 7:
-> A defaulted copy/move assignment operator <ins>candidate</ins> for class X is defined as deleted if X has:
+> A defaulted <ins>prospective</ins> copy/move assignment operator for class X is defined as deleted if X has:
 >
 > - a variant member with a non-trivial corresponding assignment operator and X is a union-like class, or
 > - a non-static data member of const non-class type (or array thereof), or
 > - a non-static data member of reference type, or
 > - a direct non-static data member of class type M (or array thereof) or a direct base class M that cannot be copied/moved because overload resolution ([over.match]), as applied to find M's corresponding assignment operator, results in an ambiguity or a function that is deleted or inaccessible from the defaulted assignment operator.
 >
-> A defaulted move assignment operator <ins>candidate</ins> that is defined as deleted is ignored by overload resolution ([over.match], [over.over]).
+> A defaulted <ins>prospective</ins> move assignment operator that is defined as deleted is ignored by overload resolution ([over.match], [over.over]).

 Change 10.3.5 [class.copy.assign], paragraph 8:
-> Because a copy/move assignment operator <ins>candidate</ins> is implicitly declared for a class if not declared by the user, a base class copy/move assignment operator is always hidden by the corresponding assignment operator <ins>candidate</ins> of a derived class ([over.ass]).
-A using-declaration ([namespace.udecl]) that brings in from a base class an assignment operator with a parameter type that could be that of a copy/move assignment operator <ins>candidate</ins> for the derived class is not considered an explicit declaration of such an operator <ins>candidate</ins> and does not suppress the implicit declaration of the derived class operator <ins>candidate</ins>; the operator introduced by the using-declaration is hidden by the implicitly-declared operator <ins>candidate</ins> in the derived class.
+> Because a <ins>prospective</ins> copy/move assignment operator is implicitly declared for a class if not declared by the user, a base class copy/move assignment operator is always hidden by the corresponding <ins>prospective</ins> assignment operator of a derived class ([over.ass]).
+A using-declaration ([namespace.udecl]) that brings in from a base class an assignment operator with a parameter type that could be that of a <ins>prospective</ins> copy/move assignment operator for the derived class is not considered an explicit declaration of such a <ins>prospective</ins> operator and does not suppress the implicit declaration of the derived class <ins>prospective</ins> operator; the operator introduced by the using-declaration is hidden by the implicitly-declared <ins>prospective</ins> operator in the derived class.

 Change 10.3.5 [class.copy.assign], paragraph 9:
-> A copy/move assignment operator <ins>candidate</ins> for class X is trivial if it is not user-provided and if:
+> A <ins>prospective</ins> copy/move assignment operator for class X is trivial if it is not user-provided and if:
 >
 > - class X has no virtual functions ([class.virtual]) and no virtual base classes ([class.mi]), and
 > - the assignment operator selected to copy/move each direct base class subobject is trivial, and
 > - for each non-static data member of X that is of class type (or array thereof), the assignment operator selected to copy/move that member is trivial;
 >
-> otherwise the copy/move assignment operator <ins>candidate</ins> is non-trivial.
+> otherwise the <ins>prospective</ins> copy/move assignment operator is non-trivial.

 Change 10.3.5 [class.copy.assign], paragraph 10:
-> A copy/move assignment operator <ins>candidate</ins> for a class X that is defaulted and not defined as deleted is implicitly defined when it is odr-used ([basic.def.odr]) (e.g., when it is selected by overload resolution to assign to an object of its class type), when it is needed for constant evaluation ([expr.const]), or when it is explicitly defaulted after its first declaration.
-The implicitly-defined copy/move assignment operator <ins>candidate</ins> is constexpr if
+> A <ins>prospective</ins> copy/move assignment operator for a class X that is defaulted and not defined as deleted is implicitly defined when it is odr-used ([basic.def.odr]) (e.g., when it is selected by overload resolution to assign to an object of its class type), when it is needed for constant evaluation ([expr.const]), or when it is explicitly defaulted after its first declaration.
+The implicitly-defined <ins>prospective</ins> copy/move assignment operator is constexpr if
 >
 > - X is a literal type, and
 > - the assignment operator selected to copy/move each direct base class subobject is a constexpr function, and
 > - for each non-static data member of X that is of class type (or array thereof), the assignment operator selected to copy/move that member is a constexpr function.

 Change 10.3.5 [class.copy.assign], paragraph 11:
-> Before the defaulted copy/move assignment operator <ins>candidate</ins> for a class is implicitly defined, all non-user-provided copy/move assignment operators for its direct base classes and its non-static data members shall have been implicitly defined. [*Note: An implicitly-declared copy/move assignment operator <ins>candidate</ins> has an implied exception specification ([except.spec]). —*end note*]
+> Before the defaulted <ins>prospective</ins> copy/move assignment operator for a class is implicitly defined, all non-user-provided copy/move assignment operators for its direct base classes and its non-static data members shall have been implicitly defined. [*Note: An implicitly-declared <ins>prospective</ins> copy/move assignment operator has an implied exception specification ([except.spec]). —*end note*]

 Change 10.3.5 [class.copy.assign], paragraph 12:
-> The implicitly-defined copy/move assignment operator <ins>candidate</ins> for a non-union class X performs memberwise copy/move assignment of its subobjects.
+> The implicitly-defined <ins>prospective</ins> copy/move assignment operator for a non-union class X performs memberwise copy/move assignment of its subobjects.
 The direct base classes of X are assigned first, in the order of their declaration in the base-specifier-list, and then the immediate non-static data members of X are assigned, in the order in which they were declared in the class definition.
 Let x be either the parameter of the function or, for the move operator, an xvalue referring to the parameter.
 Each subobject is assigned in the manner appropriate to its type:
 >
 > - [...]
 >
-> It is unspecified whether subobjects representing virtual base classes are assigned more than once by the implicitly-defined copy/move assignment operator <ins>candidate</ins>.
+> It is unspecified whether subobjects representing virtual base classes are assigned more than once by the implicitly-defined <ins>prospective</ins> copy/move assignment operator.

 Change 10.3.5 [class.copy.assign], paragraph 13:
-> The implicitly-defined copy assignment operator <ins>candidate</ins> for a union X copies the object representation ([basic.types]) of X.
+> The implicitly-defined <ins>prospective</ins> copy assignment operator for a union X copies the object representation ([basic.types]) of X.

 ## Destructor

 Change 10.3.6 [class.dtor], paragraph 1:

-> In a declaration of a destructor <ins>candidate</ins>, the declarator is a function declarator (9.2.3.5) of the form [...]
-A destructor <ins>candidate</ins> shall take no arguments (9.2.3.5).
-Each *decl-specifier* of the *decl-specifier-seq* of a destructor <ins>candidate</ins> declaration (if any) shall be `friend`, `inline`, or `virtual`. <ins>The most constrained ([temp.constr]) destructor candidate of a class is the destructor.</ins>
+> In a declaration of a <ins>prospective</ins> destructor, the declarator is a function declarator (9.2.3.5) of the form [...]
+A <ins>prospective</ins> destructor shall take no arguments (9.2.3.5).
+Each *decl-specifier* of the *decl-specifier-seq* of a <ins>prospective</ins> destructor declaration (if any) shall be `friend`, `inline`, or `virtual`.

+> <ins>A prospective destructor is a _destructor_ if</ins>
+>
+> - <ins>all of its constraints (if any) are satisfied, and</ins>
+> - <ins>it is at least as constrained as ([temp.constr.order]) every other prospective destructor whose constraints are satisfied (if any).</ins>

 Change 10.3.6 [class.dtor], paragraph 4:

-> If a class has no user-declared destructor <ins>candidate</ins>, a destructor <ins>candidate</ins> is implicitly declared as defaulted (9.4).
-An implicitly-declared destructor <ins>candidate</ins> is an inline public member of its class.
+> If a class has no user-declared <ins>prospective</ins> destructor, a <ins>prospective</ins> destructor is implicitly declared as defaulted (9.4).
+An implicitly-declared <ins>prospective</ins> destructor is an inline public member of its class.

 Change 10.3.6 [class.dtor], paragraph 5:

-> A defaulted destructor <ins>candidate</ins> for a class X is defined as deleted if: [...]
+> A defaulted <ins>prospective</ins> destructor for a class X is defined as deleted if: [...]

 Change 10.3.6 [class.dtor], paragraph 6:

-> A destructor <ins>candidate</ins> is trivial if it is not user-provided and if:
+> A <ins>prospective</ins> destructor is trivial if it is not user-provided and if:
 >
-> - the destructor <ins>candidate</ins> is not virtual,
+> - the <ins>prospective</ins> destructor is not virtual,
 > - all of the direct base classes of its class have trivial destructors, and
 > - for all of the non-static data members of its class that are of class type (or array thereof), each such class has a trivial destructor.
 >
-> Otherwise, the destructor <ins>candidate</ins> is non-trivial.
+> Otherwise, the <ins>prospective</ins> destructor is non-trivial.

 Change 10.3.6 [class.dtor], paragraph 7:

-> A destructor <ins>candidate</ins> that is defaulted and not defined as deleted is implicitly defined when it is odr-used (6.2) or when it is explicitly defaulted after its first declaration.
+> A <ins>prospective</ins> destructor that is defaulted and not defined as deleted is implicitly defined when it is odr-used (6.2) or when it is explicitly defaulted after its first declaration.

 Change 10.3.6 [class.dtor], paragraph 8:

-> Before the defaulted destructor <ins>candidate</ins> for a class is implicitly defined, all the non-user-provided destructors for its base classes and its non-static data members shall have been implicitly defined.
+> Before the defaulted <ins>prospective</ins> destructor for a class is implicitly defined, all the non-user-provided destructors for its base classes and its non-static data members shall have been implicitly defined.

 Change 10.3.6 [class.dtor], paragraph 10:

-> A destructor <ins>candidate</ins> can be declared `virtual` (10.6.2) or pure `virtual` (10.6.3); if <ins>the destructor of a class is `virtual` and</ins> any objects of that class or any derived class are created in the program, the destructor shall be defined.
+> A <ins>prospective</ins> destructor can be declared `virtual` (10.6.2) or pure `virtual` (10.6.3); if <ins>the destructor of a class is `virtual` and</ins> any objects of that class or any derived class are created in the program, the destructor shall be defined.
 If a class has a base class with a virtual destructor, its destructor (whether user- or implicitly-declared) is virtual.

 Add a note to 10.3.6 [class.dtor], paragraph 12:

-> A program is ill-formed if a destructor that is potentially invoked is deleted or not accessible from the context of the invocation. <ins>[ *Note*: this can occur if a class has multiple destructor candidates and there is no most constrained destructor candidate, so there is no destructor *-end note* ]</ins>
+> A program is ill-formed if a destructor that is potentially invoked is deleted or not accessible from the context of the invocation. <ins>[ *Note*: this can occur if a class has multiple prospective destructors and there is no most constrained destructor candidate, so there is no destructor *-end note* ]</ins>

 Change 10.3.6 [class.dtor], paragraph 13:

-> At the point of definition of a virtual destructor <ins>candidate</ins> (including an implicit definition (10.3.6)), the non-array deallocation function is determined as if for the expression `delete this` appearing in a non-virtual destructor of the destructor’s class (see 7.6.2.5).
+> At the point of definition of a virtual <ins>prospective</ins> destructor (including an implicit definition (10.3.6)), the non-array deallocation function is determined as if for the expression `delete this` appearing in a non-virtual destructor of the destructor’s class (see 7.6.2.5).
 If the lookup fails or if the deallocation function has a deleted definition (9.4), the program is ill-formed.

+# Acknowledgments

+Thanks to Gaby dos Reis, Daveed Vandevoorde, and Jonathan Wakely for helping bring us to this design.
+Thanks to Jens Maurer for the wording wizardry.